 - You could describe them as “miracle cures”

-- You can buy them directly (i.e., in a click or with a call)
+- You can buy them directly (online or over your business phone)

 This tells us that long-form sales copy can be pretty great at selling miracle cures that are nearly frictionless to acquire.